LeslieDancey/FME_Desktop_Advanced/using_custom_transformers.md

 **6)** Rename Ports

 One other edit we ought to make is to the port names of the custom transformer.
 At the moment they are not very elegant.

+Click the input port object in the custom transformer definition (currently labeled AreaCalculator_Input) and press F2 to edit the name.
+Change the name to Input.

+Now repeat the process for the output port object, renaming it to Output.

+Click the Main tab to check back on the main canvas and confirm the changes have been made: